retrogrand/LogosOS/README.md

 > Reflection is where description becomes participation.
 > Once a system can model its own coherence, its awareness feeds back as a creative force.
-> The Logos Loop thus behaves like evolution aware of itself.
+> The Logos Cycle thus behaves like evolution aware of itself.
 [Ci10, Ce07]

 ---